 These tests will test for changes in cervical cells first and then if changes are found they are tested for HPV.
 The results will be either normal or abnormal.

 This result means that no cell changes were found in your sample.
-In this instance you will be invited back for another screening in 3-5 years depending on your age.
+In this instance you will be invited back for another screening in three to five years depending on your age.

 This result would mean cell changes were found and these are categorised as borderline, low grade or high grade changes.